Joburg Theatre: History

 A puppet theatre was established at the Civic Theatre in 1964.
 Children were entertained outside the complex, at the Rand Easter Show and by the use of a city bus that had been outfitted as a mobile theatre.
 The theatre was attended by international puppeteer companies.
 The puppet theatre was disbanded in 1987 and the puppets were donated to Rand Afrikaans University (RAU) now the University of Johannesburg.

-The Theatre was closed for two years of renovations in 1987 costing R29 million but it would be five years before the theatre reopened having cost R120 million.
+In 1987, the Theatre was closed for two years of renovations costing R29 million; however, it would be five years before the theatre reopened, with renovations having cost R120 million.
 The backstage facilities and technical areas were overhauled, the main theatres height increased, and electrical work, lightning and cooling and heating improved.
 To reopen in September 1992, the theatre failed to secure an international act for its opening night.
-Les Misérables international producers cancelled and after much negotiation with the anti-apartheid groups in South Africa, the Dance Theatre of Harlem was the replacement production co-produced by the Market Theatre.
+Les Misérables international producers cancelled and after much negotiation with the anti-apartheid groups in South Africa, the Dance Theatre of Harlem was the replacement production, co-produced by the Market Theatre.

-In July 2000, the Johannesburg City Council corporatised the Johannesburg Civic Theatre Association as an independent municipal entity, the Johannesburg Civic Theatre (PTY) Ltd and on 21 January 2009 the Civic Theatre was rebranded as the Joburg Theatre.
-On 1 January 2013 the Joburg Theatre, Soweto Theatre and Roodepoort City Theatre were integrated into a single theatre management company called Joburg City Theatres.
+In July 2000, the Johannesburg City Council corporatised the Johannesburg Civic Theatre Association as an independent municipal entity, the Johannesburg Civic Theatre (PTY) Ltd, and on 21 January 2009 the Civic Theatre was rebranded as the Joburg Theatre.
+On 1 January 2013, the Joburg Theatre, Soweto Theatre and Roodepoort City Theatre were integrated into a single theatre management company called Joburg City Theatres.

-Michal Grobbelaar was the first managing director of the Johannesburg Civic Theatre from 1960 until he retired in 1993.
+Michal Grobbelaar was the first managing director of the Johannesburg Civic Theatre, from 1960 until his retirement in 1993.
 Alan Joseph was appointed as executive director in 1993 and held the position until 1996.
 Janice Honeyman would take over as executive director from 1996, while prior to that she had been the artistic director since 1993.
 On 1 July 2000, Bernard Jay took over from Janice Honeyman as chief executive officer, with his contract extended a number of times until June 2013.
 From July 2013, experienced theatre administrator, Xoliswa Nduneni Ngema, was appointed as CEO.